Notice To Employers

 a $250 administrative fee to IDOL

-Note For each month the employer fails to pay the amount found owing, For each month the employer fails to pay the amount found owing, 2% in statutory damages continues to accrue without limitation on a monthly basis.
+Note For each month the employer fails to pay the amount found owing, 5% in statutory damages continues to accrue without limitation on a monthly basis.

 $1000 in wages to the employee; and